 Now we’ll move into laws specific to citizens of North Carolina.
 Please bear in mind that I am not an attorney and no part of this is intended to constitute legal advice.
 What I write here is simply my opinion.
 If you find yourself faced with cease and desist letters, court summons, or arrest, keep your mouth shut and call a lawyer!

 The federal Freedom of Information Act is the proper law to reference when requesting public records from the federal government.
-There may be other statutes which are agency specific as well.
-State and local authorities may honor requests made referencing this law, but in North Carolina they are not required to do so.
+There may be other statutes that are agency-specific as well.
+State and local authorities may honor requests made referencing this law, but in North Carolina, they are not required to do so.